Fermented quinoa is rich and tangy. It is also a gluten-free grain that’s packed full of protein and fiber.

 However, quinoa flour does make a pretty good gluten-free sourdough starter!

-What can you do with Fermented Quinoa
+What can you do with Fermented Quinoa?

-Fermented quinoa ends up a bit more liquidy than simply cooking it.
-The added lactic culture isn’t well absorbed by the already cooked grains.
-However, it’s perfect for any dish that would work well with a little extra liquid.
-Here are some suggestions:
+Fermented quinoa is moister than ordinary cooked quinoa.
+The added lactic culture isn’t fully absorbed by the already cooked grains.
+However, it’s perfect for any dish that would work well with extra creamy quinoa.

-Post Fermented Quinoa
+Simple Fermented Quinoa